Overview

 Solution: I proposed a multi-option phased rollout to address these concerns.
 Voice ID would be an optional 2FA in the first phase to gather more data and enhance our system.

-Prioritization and Strategy: Relevant Layout
+Relevant Layout

 Prioritization: Used a weighted system to rank pain points and solutions based on impact and constraints, balancing the need for intuitive and useful features with the project’s deadlines and limitations.